tomaka/redshirt/README.md

 Short overview of the structure of the repository:

 - `docs` contains a description of what redshirt is and how it works.
 Start with `docs/introduction.md`.
-- `interfaces` contains crates that provide definitions and helpers for Wasm programs to use (examples: `tcp` for TCP/IP, `window` for windowing).
+- `interface-wrappers` contains crates that provide definitions and helpers for Wasm programs to use (examples: `tcp` for TCP/IP, `window` for windowing).
 - `kernel` contains the code required to run the kernel.
 - `kernel-standalone-kernel` contains a utility allowing to run and test the standalone kernel.